material-components/material-components-ios/components/FeatureHighlight/README.md

 ~~~
 <!--</div>-->

 Often when highlighting a view you will want to display a different view to the one you are highlighting.
-For example flipping the primary and secondary colors in the presented version.
+For example, flipping the primary and secondary colors in the presented version.

 <!--<div class="material-code-render" markdown="1">-->
 #### Objective-C